bdnorris/DES-340/lectures/lecture14-backgrounds.md

 We can control where our background image origin sits by using the `background-position` property.

-It takes in a horizontal, then vertical position, in any valid CSS values starting from the top left of the element, separated by spaces.
+It takes in a vertical, then horizontal position, in any valid CSS values starting from the top left of the element, separated by spaces.
 You can also use a combination of position keywords: `center`, `top`, `bottom`, `left` and `right`.

 ```css
 div {